abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 'rule-asnumber' : {
   'conditions' : [ {'asnumber': [ '3215' ] , 'expected':True } ],
   'expected' : True,
-  'label':'networkorange'
+  'label':'orangenetwork'
-},
+}
 ```

-The source IP adress is in the AS number `3215` then the label `networkorange` is set.
+The source IP adress is in the AS number `3215` then the label `orangenetwork` is set.
 You can build filter for your own AS to allow or denied access.